Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 Personally I've lost count of the amount of December and January days I've spent outside rubbing down windows and doors.

-You begin to seriously question your life choices at this point!
+It's at this point you begin to seriously question your life choices!

 Nipping inside for a cup of tea is a blessing but you're back out in the cold again soon enough.